Virginia Secondary School Climate Survey

-The survey will be administered to students and teachers in grades 7 and 8 in all Virginia public schools on an alternative year basis starting in March/April of 2013.
-The survey will be administered to students and teachers in grades 9, 10, 11, and 12 on an alternating year basis starting in March/April of 2014.
+The survey is administered to students and teachers in grades 7 and 8 in all Virginia public schools on an alternative year basis and started in March/April of 2013.
+The survey will be administered to students and teachers in grades 9, 10, 11, and 12 on an alternating year basis starting in February/April of 2014.
 All teachers will be asked to complete the survey.
 Schools may choose from two options for surveying students: (1) Survey all students; or (2) Survey a random sample of 25 students in each grade.

 How will the survey be administered?

 The survey will be administered online in schools, supervised by school personnel.
 The survey will be anonymous, which means that students and teachers will not identify themselves.

 - Detailed instructions for the survey are available here.

 - View a copy of this year's student and teacher survey questions here.

 - A list of FAQs is also available.

 Data from the School Safety Survey program is combined with the Department of Education’s Discipline, Crime, and Violence database in order to identify patterns of structure and support that are associated with lower rates of discipline problems, suspensions, and expulsions, as well as more positive student and teacher perceptions of the school climate.
 All schools will receive reports of survey results for their school so that they can identify their strengths as well as areas for improvement.
 There will also be subsequent reports of statewide research findings showing how student discipline and support practices are associated with positive educational outcomes, including safer school conditions, fewer disciplinary consequences, greater student engagement, and higher academic achievement.